adiseshukumarm/audioreach-creator-ui/docs/graph-designer-edit/requirements/graph-designer-edit-requirements.md

 backend — the connection remains in the graph.
 Excluded links are tracked per session and passed to the backend routing algorithm on Apply Changes so the routing engine does not use them when generating use cases.
+OQ: Once a link is exluded, what happens the subgrph that is exluded?
+Are we going to geay out? or delete from the screen?

 **REQ-015** A subgraph already on the canvas is shown as **disabled** in the subgraph palette with a tooltip "Already present on the canvas".
 Duplicate placement is blocked.
+OQ: Should we move the disabled subgraphs to the bottom in the subgraph list?

 **REQ-016a** Removing a **palette-placed** subgraph (one placed in the current session via the subgraph palette) from the canvas is a UI cache delete only —